I ran my first half marathon stoned.

 The race took place in the Yakima Canyon in Central Washington.
 The landscape’s beauty was distracting, particularly when the cannabis washed over me and I began to pay attention to the scenery: the winding river, the sun breaking through the clouds, and the old man walking his golden retriever who wished me “Good Luck!”

 I often slipped into pockets with other runners and watched them.
 Along the way, I met an older woman who made a deal with her friend to run a half marathon every month for a year.
-She became my running spirit guide, the Sam Elliot to my Lebowski.
+She became my running spirit guide, the Sam Elliott to my Lebowski.
 We kept re-pacing each other, continuing conversations started a mile back as if no time at all had passed.

 There were runners who wore shirts from their last race and yelled, “Yeah big guy, you got this.
 Slow and steady!”
 These runner bros harshed my mellow but inadvertently forced me to work harder so I could run away from them and reach a peaceful stretch of open road.